Meet Jessica: A Therapist Specializing in Childhood Trauma and Relationship Abuse Recovery

 Complex Trauma and Abuse Recovery Therapy in Plymouth

-Specialties: Trauma recovery, PTSD, CPTSD, attachment issues, relationship struggles, healing from abusive relationships, caregivers of individuals with dementia/Parkinson's/Alzheimer's, narcissistic abuse, sociopathic abuse, navigating high conflict co-parenting situations, divorce, men's mental health, male victims of abuse .
+Specialties: Trauma recovery, PTSD, CPTSD, childhood trauma, sexual assault, attachment issues, relationship struggles, healing from abusive relationships, caregivers of individuals with dementia/Parkinson's/Alzheimer's, narcissistic abuse, post-separation abuse, coercive control, divorce, men's mental health, male victims of abuse.

-Other presenting concerns treated: Anxiety, depression, grief/loss, dissociative disorders, narcissistic personality disorder, borderline personality disorder, OCD, panic attacks, career dissatisfaction, stress, adjustment issues.
+Other presenting concerns treated: Anxiety, depression, grief/loss, panic attacks, career dissatisfaction, stress, adjustment issues, low self-esteem, social anxiety.

 Ages and populations seen: Individuals ages 12+